 Not every pregnant woman will need an accommodation in the workplace.
-The most common accommodations doctors recommend for some pregnant workers include access to drinking water in the workplace, assistance lifting heavy objects, a chair to sit in periodically, restroom breaks, and less bending.
+The most common temporary accommodations doctors recommend for some pregnant workers include access to drinking water in the workplace, assistance lifting heavy objects, a chair to sit in periodically, restroom breaks, and less bending.

 An employer's refusal to grant a reasonable accommodation forces pregnant workers to choose between earning a paycheck and maintaining a healthy pregnancy.
-Some women continue to work under conditions that are hazardous to their health.
-Others use up all their leave time before childbirth, or leave their jobs entirely.
+Some women continue to work under conditions that are hazardous to their health because they need the paycheck.
+Others use up all their leave time before childbirth, or feel forced to leave their jobs entirely in order to protect the pregnancy.
 Some employers will not allow a woman to work once her medical provider has indicated that she needs an accommodation in the workplace.